-This recipe is completely plant-based, oil-free, salt-free + naturally gluten-free!
+This recipe is completely plant-based, oil-free, salt-free + naturally gluten-free (using corn tortillas)!
 It’s packed with plant protein from the black beans and a great idea for meal prepping!

 Step by step instructions: